skukla/vm-from-scratch/README.md

 (Source: [How to Remove cloud-init From Ubuntu](https://makandracards.com/operations/42688-how-to-remove-cloud-init-from-ubuntu))

-<a id="package-updates-and-setting-the-hostname"></a>
+<a id="applying-package-updates"></a>
-### Package Updates and Setting the Hostname
+### Applying Package Updates
-In this section, we'll make sure the Operating System packages are up to date and then configure our hostname to something unique.
+In this section, we'll make sure the Operating System packages are up to date.

-1. For package updates, use the following: `sudo apt update -y && sudo apt upgrade -y && sudo apt-get autoremove -y`
+Use the following: `sudo apt update -y && sudo apt upgrade -y && sudo apt-get autoremove -y`

-2. Next, we'll set a new hostname for the VM.
-Since our initial url will be `luma.com`, let's use that as our hostname, too.
-We can set this with the following: `sudo hostnamectl set-hostname luma.com`.
-Once the hostname is changed, we also need to update our entry in the machine's `etc/hosts` file.
-We'll use the VIM text editor to do this with the following commands
-	 1. `sudo vim /etc/hosts`
-	 2. Use `Shift + A` to move to the end of the line and switch to *Insert* mode
-	 3. Press `tab` and type `luma.com`
-	 4. Press `Esc` to exit *Insert* mode
-	 5. Press `:wq` and `Enter` to save the changes

-	Once those changes are saved, reboot the machine.
-Once the machine boots and loads the login prompt, you'll notice it now says `luma login` instead of `localhost login` which indicates our changes have taken effect.

 <a id="adding-the-ssh-key"></a>
 ### Adding the SSH Key